RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-10-february-2022.md

 - RS68668, RS72082 - Improvements for internode encryption certification rotation
 - RS72304 - Avoid starting a master shard when both master and replica shards crash and the replica did not finish recovery
-- RS74469 - Fixes backup error in certain situations for active-active databases
+- RS74469 - Fix for some Redis Active-Active + Redis Streams scenarios that could lead to shard crash during backup; failure to backup```

 ## Security